LuBu0505/mc-docs.zh-cn/articles/azure-stack/user/azure-stack-storage-transfer.md

 Set-AzureRMCurrentStorageAccount -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName

 # Create a new container.
-New-AzureRMStorageContainer -Name $ContainerName -Permission Off
+New-AzureContainer -Name $ContainerName -Permission Off

 # Upload a blob into a container.
-Set-AzureRMStorageBlobContent -Container $ContainerName -File $ImageToUpload
+Set-AzureBlobContent -Container $ContainerName -File $ImageToUpload

 # List all blobs in a container.
-Get-AzureRMStorageBlob -Container $ContainerName
+Get-AzureBlob -Container $ContainerName

 # Download blobs from the container:
 # Get a reference to a list of all blobs in a container.